erikyao/erikyao.github.io/_posts/2015-10-14-install-scientific-environment-in-ubuntu-1404-with-python-34.md

 > Found out what was wrong.
 I never installed the setuptools for python, so it was missing some vital files, like the egg ones.
 > <br/>
-> If you find yourself having my issue above, download [this file](https://bitbucket.org/pypa/setuptools/raw/bootstrap/ez_setup.py) and then in powershell or command prompt, navigate to ez_setup’s directory and execute the command <code>python ez_setup.py</code> and this will run the file for you.
+> If you find yourself having my issue above, download [this file](https://bitbucket.org/pypa/setuptools/raw/bootstrap/ez_setup.py) and then in powershell or command prompt, navigate to ez_setup’s directory and execute the command `python ez_setup.py` and this will run the file for you.

 But please don't change to `easy_install pip`, which is suggested in the above post, in the middle way.